 For a coding system using the punctured convolutional codes specified in 4.4, the CSM can only be acquired in the domain of bits decoded by the convolutional decoder.
 It cannot be acquired in the coded symbol domain (i.e., before any decoding).

 For a concatenated Reed-Solomon and convolutional coding system using the punctured convolutional codes specified in 4.4, the CSM can only be acquired in the domain of bits decoded by the inner code (i.e., the coded symbol domain of the Reed-Solomon code); i.e.; it cannot be acquired in the coded symbol domain (i.e., before any decoding).

-For a Turbo or LDPC coding system, the CSM can only be acquired in the coded symbol domain (i.e., before any decoding in the coded symbol domain of the Turbo or LDPC code).91
+For a Turbo or LDPC coding system, the CSM can only be acquired in the coded symbol domain (i.e., before any decoding in the coded symbol domain of the Turbo or LDPC code).

+Channel Access Data Unit

+This Recommended Standard defines a data unit called the Channel Access Data Unit (CADU) whose contents are as per Table 9-1.
+The CADU is the protocol unit after block coding (if used), randomization, and CSM attachment, but prior to convolutional encoding (if used).